kajtd/Blog-Portfolio/content/articles/nuxt-seo.md

 It's a well-known fact, but it bears repeating - **SEO is important**.
 With [billions of Google searches made daily](https://www.oberlo.com/blog/google-search-statistics), it's certainly beneficial to capture a piece of that pie for your website.

-In this article, I'll guide you through optimizing your Nuxt websites for SEO, with a focus on Nuxt 3.
+That's why, today, I'll guide you through optimizing your Nuxt websites for SEO, with a focus on Nuxt 3.
 However, the principles here can be applied to any framework.

 ## Why Is SEO Important?